-- 22. We reaffirm that international trade is an engine for development and sustained economic growth.
+- 30. We reaffirm that international trade is an engine for development and sustained economic growth.
 We also reaffirm that a universal, rules-based, open, non-discriminatory and equitable multilateral trading system, as well as meaningful trade liberalization, can substantially stimulate development worldwide benefiting all countries at all stages of development.
 We are encouraged that international trade, especially the trade of developing countries as a group, has expanded at a fast pace in the current decade.
 Trade among developing countries has now become one of the most dynamic elements in world trade.
 However, many developing countries, in particular the least developed countries, have remained at the margins of these developments and their trade capacity needs to be enhanced to enable them to exploit more effectively the potential of trade to support their development.
 We also reaffirm our commitment to meaningful trade liberalization and to ensure that trade plays its full part in promoting economic growth, employment and development for all.
-We recall our commitment in the Monterrey Consensus to the decisions of the World Trade Organization to place the needs and interests of developing countries at the heart of its work programme and to implement its recommendations. - 22 bis.
+We recall our commitment in the Monterrey Consensus to the decisions of the World Trade Organization to place the needs and interests of developing countries at the heart of its work programme and to implement its recommendations. - 31.
 A well-functioning multilateral trading system can bring benefits to all and can contribute to enhancing the integration of the developing countries in the system, in particular the least developed countries.
-The multilateral trading system in its current form requires further reforms to act more in favour of developing countries, in particular the least developed countries.
-Progress in reforming the system is particularly important at a time when the systemic impact of the financial crisis is likely to have adverse effects on international trade.
-We emphasize that maximizing the benefits and minimizing the costs of international trade liberalization calls for development-oriented and coherent policies at all levels.

-23. We are very concerned that major challenges persist.
-Despite significant efforts, the Doha round of multilateral trade negotiations remains without results.
-This may jeopardize the potential expansion in the exports of developing countries and impact negatively the potential for trade to play its due role as the engine of growth and development.
-We emphasize that the Doha development round of multilateral trade negotiations must be completed with urgency and with a focus on its development dimensions.
-In this regard, it is important to make progress on the key areas of the Doha Development Agenda, especially the areas we agreed in paragraph 28 of the Monterrey Consensus, giving particular attention to the principle of special and differential treatment.
-We will urgently re-engage and ensure a successful and early conclusion of the Doha development round that leads comprehensive, ambitious and development-promoting market-opening commitments, providing increased opportunities for all developing countries to use trade to support development.
+We reiterate our urgent resolve to ensure that the ongoing efforts to improve the operation of the multilateral trading system to better respond to the needs and interests of all developing countries, in particular the least developed countries.
+This is particularly important at a time when the systemic impact of the financial crisis is affecting us all.
+We call for the implementation of the ministerial declaration of the World Trade Organization at its meeting in Hong Kong on the central importance of the development dimension in every aspect of the Doha Development Agenda work programme and its commitment to making the development dimension a meaningful reality.
+We emphasize that maximizing the benefits and minimizing the costs of international trade liberalization calls for development-oriented and coherent policies at all levels. - 32.
+We are very concerned that, despite significant efforts, the Doha Development Agenda Round of multilateral trade negotiations has not yet been concluded.
+A successful result should support the expansion in the exports of developing countries, reinforce the potential for trade to play its due role as the engine of growth and development, and provide increased opportunities for developing countries to use trade to support development.
+It is important to make progress in key areas of the Doha Development Agenda of special interest to developing countries, such as those outlined in paragraph 28 of the Monterrey Consensus, reaffirming the importance of special and differential treatment referred to therein.
 To this end, flexibility and political will are essential.
-We welcome recent commitments concerning trade and the critical importance of rejecting protectionism and not turning inward in times of financial uncertainty and, on this basis, we will strive to urgently reach agreement on modalities that lead to a successful conclusion to the World Trade Organization Doha Development Agenda with an ambitious and balanced outcome.
+We welcome recent commitments concerning trade and the critical importance of rejecting protectionism and not turning inward in times of financial uncertainty, especially as this might particularly affect developing countries.
+On this basis, we will urgently re-engage and strive to reach agreement by the end of the year on modalities that lead to a successful and early conclusion to the World Trade Organization Doha Development Agenda with an ambitious, balanced and development-oriented outcome.